Rev. Mark E. Fowler, Chief Executive Officer

 As an attorney, Ms. Dubensky served as a National Consultant for the Council of Jewish Federations (now Jewish Federations of North America).
 She also created the Legal Department at the United Jewish Appeal-Federation of Jewish Philanthropies of New York, where she served as General Counsel for over a decade.
 Ms. Dubensky began her legal career with the law firm of Botein Hays Sklar and Herzberg, and holds her J.D. from New York University School of Law, and has a Master’s degree in American History from Adelphi University.

-Lydia Baek works in Tanenbaum’s development department.
-Before joining Tanenbaum, she developed and implemented culturally-specific programs for young Asian Americans on relationship abuse awareness and prevention, healthy relationships and conflict engagement.
-Lydia has also created genocide awareness projects for high school students in Cambodia to promote dialogue and information about the Khmer Rouge genocide and helped support a coalition of organizations engaged in transitional justice work in South Africa.
-She earned an MA from the Kroc Institute for International Peace Studies at the University of Notre Dame and a BA from Emory University.
+Lydia engages foundations, companies, and government entities in partnership with Tanenbaum.
+Before joining Tanenbaum, she developed and implemented culturally-specific programs for young Asian Americans on relationship abuse awareness and prevention, healthy relationships, and conflict engagement.
+Lydia has also created genocide education projects for high school students in Cambodia to promote dialogue and information about the Khmer Rouge genocide and supported a coalition of organizations working in the transitional justice field in South Africa.
+She holds an MA from the Kroc Institute for International Peace Studies at the University of Notre Dame and a BA from Emory University.

 Judith Banki, Senior Advisor, Interreligious Affairs